 It does not matter how exactly you are reimbursed as an employee — mileage allowance and reimbursements are both compared to the IRS mileage rate.
 As long as they are less than or equal to the rate and accountable, the reimbursement will not be taxed.

 IRS Mileage Guide

 - How to claim your mileage on taxes

 - For employers

 - For employees

-- What is the IRS mileage rate
+- How the IRS mileage rate is set

 - Calculate your reimbursement